tetracorp/tetracorp.github.io/_posts/2021-10-01-matchpatch.md

 ---
-title: "Match Patch (1990)"
+title: "MatchPatch (1990)"
 categories: amiga
 ---

-__Match Patch__ is a Commodore Amiga game released in 1990.
+__MatchPatch__ (sometimes written _Match Patch_) is a Commodore Amiga game released in 1990.
 It is a public domain platformer about shooting enemies with bullets of the matching type.

 1. Table of Contents
 {:toc}

 ### Cheats

-There are two built-in cheat codes in Match Patch.
+There are two built-in cheat codes in MatchPatch.

 - At the title screen, hold left and press fire to skip to level 10.
 - At the title screen, hold right and press fire to reduce the number of points